servo/pathfinder/shaders/README.md

 This document describes how to regenerate the shaders used by Pathfinder.
-Unless you have modified files in this directory, regenerating the shaders is not necessary to do most development on or use Pathfinder.
+Unless you have modified files in this directory, regenerating the shaders is not necessary to use Pathfinder or do most kinds of development on it.

 You will need `glslangValidator` and `spirv-cross` installed to execute the Makefile from this directory.
 You can speed up the build by parallelizing the